The annual canvass will commence in July 2022.

 The annual canvass is designed to obtain the name and address of every person who is eligible to be on the register of electors – the list of those people who may vote at elections and referendums.
 The register is the basis of UK democracy and the accuracy of the register is extremely important.
-In Wales you can now vote at Welsh elections from the age of 16 or if you are a foreign national, so please ensure you register.
+In Wales you can now register to vote from 14 and vote at 16.
+Foreign nationals are also able to vote in Welsh elections.

 If we do not hold your data or we suspect a change we will send you Canvass Communication B (CCB).
 This form does require a response which can be online, over the telephone or by returning the completed form.